heitorPB/FatHiggs/README.md

 ## Questions

-I am not sure about this things:
+I am not sure about these things:

 * Why pythia is saving 2 trees in the dataset root files?
 * Normalization uses the number of events that passed the trigger?